 When you drive a car in Colorado, you are giving consent to a blood or breathalyzer test if you are arrested for suspected DWAI or DUI.
 You can refuse the test, but you will automatically lose your license for a year.
 To get your license back at the end of that year, you need to get an ignition interlock device installed on your car for two years.
 In addition, your breath test refusal can be used against you in court as evidence of your guilt.

 If you are facing DUI or DWAI charges, it’s important you move quickly to defend yourself.
-Contact a DUI lawyer in Denver, CO about your case today.
+Contact a lawyer in Denver, CO about your case today.

 Thanks to Richard J. Banta, P.C. for their insight into criminal defense and DUI charges.